1. Previous version

 If you'd like to change the entity that the transactions are going to (this may affect previous transactions), please navigate to Settings (bottom left) -> Entities.

-Identify the entity that those transactions are tied to and select the "Edit" button next to it.
+Identify the entity that those transactions are set to sync to and select the "Edit" button next to it.

 Navigate to the bottom and select the Sage entity that you would like to map the transactions to.
 In the below case, I'm mapping it to the Top Level and I can change the Ramp Entity Name to Sage Flan Top Level.

-This will change the entity that you see on the accounting tab.
+This will change the entity that the transactions are syncing too on the Accounting tab.
 Additionally, that entity in the image below is what is used to filter categories, locations, and any other field.
 By mapping it to the top level, you will still be able to redirect it based on the location chosen.

 Note: if the name on the accounting tab has not changed, this may be do to the browser.
 Please log out and log back in to see the updated column.
 A lack of a name change will not affect the sync and rest assured that we have the correct data and that it will be synced over based on what you specific in that entity tab.